ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Tested with WordPress 6.3-alpha-55693 and WooCommerce 7.7.0-beta.2

 = 8.1.0 - 2023-04-04 =
-* [PRO add-on 1.3](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Recover unpaid MB WAY orders by converting them to Multibanco and notify the customer via email
+* [PRO add-on 1.3](https://nakedcatplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Recover unpaid MB WAY orders by converting them to Multibanco and notify the customer via email
-* Fix a bug where old installs would incorrectly show the "MB Key or Entity and subentity" setting on the backoffice
+* Fix a bug where old installs would incorrectly show the “MB Key or Entity and subentity” setting on the backoffice
 * Remove debug string from MB WAY settings
 * Add FAQ about why the MB WAY payment instructions are not send by email
 * Tested with PHP 8.1.9, WordPress 6.3-alpha-55618 and WooCommerce 7.6.0-beta.2